Abs0l0mb/hopfield-network/readme.md

 ## Usage

-1. Run the CheckerBoard script using \'python checkerboard.py \' to generate the pattern, perturb it, and perform synchronous and asynchronous dynamics.
+1. Run the CheckerBoard script using \'''python checkerboard.py \''' to generate the pattern, perturb it, and perform synchronous and asynchronous dynamics.
 2. Check the saved GIFs (`hebbianSync.gif` and `hebbianAsync.gif`) to visualize the associative memory dynamics.

 ## Requirements